 How To Unclog A Blocked Drain

-The first thing to consider is whether you are flushing wet wipes because if you are you need to stop.
+The first thing to consider is whether you are flushing wet wipes because you need to stop if you are.
 I didn’t realize they were such a huge source of the problem.
 Did you know that there have been enough wet wipes flushed down the drains in Sydney to reach as far as Los Angeles and back?

 You can talk to any Sydney plumber to confirm how important it is to keep these wet wipes out of your drains.
 It’s also useful to have their number on hand to assist you when dealing with a clogged drain.